neutmute/neutmute.github.io/_posts/2021-08-12-Spike-PID-controller-line-following.md

     I = I + error
     D = error - previous_error
     previous_error = error

     correction = int((P * Kp) + (I * Ki) + (D * Kd))
     left_motor = base_power + correction
     right_motor = base_power - correction

     motor_pair.start_tank_at_power(left_motor, right_motor)

+    loop_counter += 1

+    if loop_counter % 500 == 0 :
+        hub.speaker.beep(60)

+    #print(loop_counter)
 ```

+* The `base_power` is currently set to 30.
+How much power can you apply before the line following fails?
+* To show how fast the loop is iterating, I added a `loop_counter` to increment each time around the loop and make a beep every 500 times through.
+How often do you hear it as it counts another 500 times through the loop?
+* The `print()` statement (commented out) sends information back to the Console tab on the Spike app but makes the robot very choppy.
+This must be a relatively expensive operation which interferes with the feedback loop.
+* While playing with some variables and action, the robot can start behaving erratically as the feedback loop drives the correction higher and higher.
+The current `Kp, Ki, Kd` variables may be able to be better tuned but that is an advanced topic.

 ---